chairemobilite/trRouting/README.md

 make[1]: *** No rule to make target '../googletest/googletest/src/.deps/libgtest_la-gtest-all.Plo'.
 Stop.
 ```

+### Benchmarks

+This repo also contains benchmarks to run various calculations.
+The benchmarks are under the `tests/` along, with the unit tests.
+To automatically run them with the `make check` command, configure the repo by running `./configure --enable-benchmark`.
+Otherwise, benchmarks can be executed manually by running the executable in the benchmark directory.

+See the README in the benchmark's directory for additional instructions to run them.

 ## Docker
 A provided dockerfile allows to easily build an image